zomerfeld/2by2/replit.md

 ## Overview

 Priority Matrix is a full-stack web application that helps users organize and prioritize tasks using a visual 2x2 matrix interface.
-Users can create up to 15 todo items and drag them across customizable urgency and impact axes to effectively categorize their work priorities.
+Users can create tasks and drag them across customizable urgency and impact axes to effectively categorize their work priorities.

 ## System Architecture